Spotted lanternfly webinar

 UNIVERSITY PARK — “Spotted Lanternfly Update 2020: How We Are Fighting It and What You Need to Know,” will be be held at noon Tuesday, May 5, by the Penn State Extension.

-During the webinar, Emelie Swackhamer, horticulture extension educator based in Montgomery County, will describe the situation that has been unfolding in Pennsylvania and surrounding states over the last five years.
+During the webinar, Emelie Swackhamer, horticulture extension educator will describe the situation that has been unfolding in Pennsylvania and surrounding states over the last five years.
 She will discuss management options, explain regulations in place to slow the pest’s spread and give an overview of current research.

 The spotted lanternfly, sometimes referred to as SLF, is an invasive insect from Asia that first was found in North America in Berks County, in 2014.
-The pest since has spread to at least 26 Pennsylvania counties, as well as to New Jersey, Delaware, Maryland and Virginia.
+The pest since has spread to at least 26 Pennsylvania counties

-Economists warn that this insect, if not contained, could drain Pennsylvania’s economy of at least $324 million annually and cause the loss of about 2,800 jobs.
-At risk are $18 billion worth of agricultural commodities — including grapes, tree fruit, nursery plants and hardwood lumber — as well as natural habitats, parks and backyards.

-Swackhamer has a bachelor’s degree in plant science from Penn State and a master’s in plant pathology from North Carolina State University.
-She has served as a horticulture educator for Penn State Extension in southeastern Pennsylvania for 24 years.
-Her programs are aimed at the green industry and consumer horticulture audiences.

 To register for the webinar, visit https://attendee.gotowebinar.com/register/4509353777787557134.